counterfactual/monorepo/packages/specs/source/protocols/install-virtual-app.md

 ## Roles

 Three users run the protocol.
 They are designated as `initiating`, `responding`, and `intermediary`.
-The first two parties are the users wishing to interact together in a virtual app, who do not necessarily have a ledger channel between them.
-It is required that `initiating` and `intermediary` have a ledger channel together, and that `responding` and `intermediary` have a ledger channel together.
+The first two parties are the users wishing to interact together in a virtual app, who do not necessarily have a direct channel between them.
+It is required that `initiating` and `intermediary` have a direct channel together, and that `responding` and `intermediary` have a direct channel together.

 ## The `InstallVirtualAppParams` type